JanBeh/neumond/README.md

     that eventually goes out of scope to ensure cleanup (otherwise resource cleanup may be delayed until garbage collection is performed).

+  * **`waitio.deregister_fd(fd)`** must be performed before closing a file descriptor `fd` that is currently waited on.
+The effect resumes immediately with no value and can be safely performed multiple times on the same file descriptor and does not raise any error in that case.
+In a multi-fiber environment, a fiber waiting for reading from or writing to that file desciptor will be woken up.

 A handle `h` returned by some functions of this module may also be passed to `waitio.select` by calling `waitio.select(..., "handle", h, ...)`.
 When this call returns, `h.ready` indicates if the corresponding event occurred, and